 Yes, as long as all of the other criteria detailed on this page are met.

-While there is no law that states where a supervisor should sit, it is advisable to sit in the front passenger seat, not in the back.
-This is so that you have ready access to the wheel, gear stick or handbrake.
-If a supervisor is not capable of taking control of the vehicle in an emergency, they may find themselves liable to prosecution.
+Yes, the government website states that you must sit in the front of the car in order to supervise a learner driver.
+This is so you have ready access to the wheel, gear stick or handbrake.
+If you are not capable of taking control of the vehicle in an emergency, you may find yourself liable to prosecution.

 Can I have a nap in the car while supervising a learner driver?